Shopping Cart

 Its franchising journey began in 2005 and it currently has over 628 locations worldwide, with 564 franchises in the US.

-Sola Salon franchises pros and cons
+Sola Salon franchise pros and cons

 The Pros: